nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 enabled = true
 ```

-Save, exit and restart your gateway.
-Now you are an operator of post-smooshed Exit gateway.
+Save, exit and restart your Gateway.
+Now you are an operator of post-smooshed Exit Gateway.

 #### Enable Nym exit policy to an existing Gateway with Network requester functionality